dbashford/mimosa/README.md

 Start Mimosa watching with the `--optimize` flag turned on and Mimosa will run RequireJS's optimizer on start-up and with every javascript file change.
 So when you point at either the Express or default server's base URL with optimize flagged, you will be served the result of RequireJS's optimization, packaged with [Almond](https://github.com/jrburke/almond).

 When `optimize` is turned on, Mimosa will also minify your CSS.

 To start up with optimization turned on, execute the following:

     $ mimosa watch [--server] --optimize
     $ mimosa watch [--server] -o

+### Install Dependencies (install)

+    $ mimosa install [libraryName]

+The `install` command will use [Volo](http://volojs.org/) to install dependencies for you.
+Mimosa will first ask where you want to place the dependency, then it will use Volo to go fetch it from GitHub.
+See the [Volo documentation](https://github.com/volojs/volo) for more details.

+    $ mimosa install jquery

+#### Non-AMD dependencies (--noamd, -n)

+The only Volo option exposed by Mimosa at this time is the ability to turn on and off whether you are looking for an AMD or non-AMD version.
+By default Mimosa will set the install to AMD.
+But if you wish a non-AMD version of a library, provide a `-n` flag.

+    $ mimosa install backbone --noamd

 ### Just Watch, Do Not Write (virgin)

-A virgin mimosa is just orange juice.
+Because, after all, a virgin mimosa is just orange juice.

     $ mimosa virgin